musty-ess/Heredity-Genetic-Trait-Prediction-Using-Bayesian-Networks-AI/README.md

-# Heredity: Genetic Trait Prediction Using Bayesian Networks
+# Heredity: Genetic Trait Prediction Using Bayesian Networks AI

 ## Overview
 This project aims to implement an AI that assesses the likelihood of a person having a particular genetic trait based on their family history.
 The trait in question is modeled using a **Bayesian Network**, where the number of copies of a gene a person has is represented by the `Gene` variable, and whether they exhibit the trait is represented by the `Trait` variable.